Helping you grow closer to God

-And he says, “There are always crises and anger is an emotion and it’s neither bad nor good, but we have anger.
+And he says, “When something – there are always crises and anger is an emotion and it’s neither bad nor good, but we have anger.
 He says it needs to be controlled.
 But this isn’t the quick blow up anger.
+He said, “That’s pretty obvious.”
 This is that kind of anger that gets down in people’s soul.

-Have you ever been around people that are just negative?
-I mean, the most wonderful thing happens, and they’re negative.
+Have you ever been around people that something – they are just sort of negative?
+I mean, the most wonderful thing, they’re kind of negative.
 Sarcastic.
 No matter what is happening, they have these little sarcastic barbs.

 And then you have this teaching of Scripture where it’s not about, “My rights, and I can do whatever I want.”
 Paul says the kingdom of God, or loving people, isn’t about eating or drinking.
 It’s about love and joy and the power of the Holy Spirit.

 And so different people come to different conclusions and so for some, like me, I didn’t have any alcohol in our home.
-As a little kid, I was pouring out bottles of liquor and beer when my dad would get up to go to the bathroom.
+I mean, I spent as a little kid, I was pouring out bottles of liquor and beer when my dad would get up to go to the bathroom.
 I have an addictive personality.
 I can’t do certain things.